-- path (str) The directory path for which a snapshot should be taken. - recursive (bool) True if the entire directory tree should be included in the snapshot; False otherwise. - stat Use custom stat function that returns a stat structure for path.
-Currently only st\dev, st ino, st mode and st mtime are needed.
+- path (str) The directory path for which a snapshot should be taken. - recursive (bool) True if the entire directory tree should be included in the snapshot; False otherwise. - walker callback Deprecated since version 0.7.2. - stat Use custom stat function that returns a stat structure for path.
+Currently only st_dev, st_ino, st_mode and st_mtime are needed.

-A function taking a path as argument which will be called for every entry in the directory tree.
+A function with the signature walker_callback (path, stat_info) which will be called for every entry in the directory tree.

 • listdir - Use custom listdir function.
-For details see os.scandir if available, else os.listdir.
+See os.listdir for details.